 In the past two decades, Tandem has worked on nearly 50 studies, the vast majority of which were developed and executed by Dr. Marianne Sorensen.
-This depth of experience combined with her graduate education and university teaching has allowed Marianne to develop subject matter expertise in five major, but often overlapping, substantive areas as outlined below.
+This depth of experience combined with her graduate education and university teaching has allowed her to develop subject matter expertise in five major, but often overlapping, substantive areas as outlined below.
 The research skills and experience accrued from these projects is rounded out with public opinion and methodological studies, the details of which are provided at the bottom of this page.
 Please see Publications for a complete list of associated reports from these projects.

 Industry Sector, Labour Market & Workforce Studies

 As a graduate student, Marianne majored in the sociology of work and the labour markets and has since taught courses on the sociology of work and industry, industrial relations, human resources, and women and work.
 In addition to developing a distance education course for Athabasca University on the recruitment and retention of employees, she has completed the following related research projects:

 8Rs Pan-Canadian Library Human Resource Studies

 The 8Rs body of research now spans more than a decade.
 This ambitious research agenda began in response to growing concerns about a Canada-wide shortfall in the supply of librarians due to retirements but soon blossomed into a comprehensive study of all related human resource elements.
 The most recent endeavours involved the collection of longitudinal data permitting a quantitative mapping of trends in the librarian profession and in the library sector.

 8Rs Baseline Study (2003 – 2005)